 This CST activities page is in celebration of 'World Baking Day', which is on 17th May.
 You could also use it to mark the start of the new 'Great British Bake Off' season in October.

-Start by asking members to state their favourite cake and biscuit.
+Start by asking members to state their favourite cakes and biscuits.

 Make a list.

 Who likes to bake, either now or in the past?

 List some ingredients you might use in baking a cake.